Twilio is an API (Application Programming Interface) for Messaging, Voice, Video, and Authentication.

 As we’ve just mentioned, Twilio is a big fan of interactive code and making live test API calls.

-The content pages broken down well to make the code snippets more visually appealing.
+The content pages are broken down well to make the code snippets more visually appealing.
 Overall, the interface is reminiscent of a code editor such as Code Pen and is fun to use.

 These kinds of knowledge bases must be excellent at dealing with documentation for multiple programming languages.
 They have to repeat most of their docs for PHP, .NET, Java, Node.js, Python and Ruby, which results in a lot of documentation to maintain.